facebook/infer/infer/documentation/issues/RESOURCE_LEAK.md

 ### Nested_Allocations

-When a resource allocation is included as an argument to a constructor, if the constructor fails it can leave an an unreachable resource that no one can close.
+When a resource allocation is included as an argument to a constructor, if the constructor fails it can leave an unreachable resource that no one can close.

 For example gzipOutputStream = new GZIPOutputStream(new FileOutputStream(out));
 is bad in case the outer constructor, GZIPOutputStream, throws an exception.
 In